bitbears-dev/dq/README.md

     $in: integer \vert float \vert string \rightarrow t:time$

     - $in$: Unix time or known string format of time.
-      - $in$ can be provided from input stream or the first item of the argumetns. i.e. both of the following are supported:
+      - $in$ can be provided from input stream or the first item of the arguments. i.e. both of the following are supported:
         - `echo '1666533582' | dq guess`
         - `dq 'guess(1666533582)'`